 She no longer stood in the cafeteria, though she felt Remise and Dustdevil holding her hands.
 Instead, she stood on the surface of the sphere, watching the form refract and swallow colors around it.
-The Thermos fed threads from Krater, Abyss, and the other two heroes.
+The Thermos fed threads from Krater, Abyss, and the other two capes.

 But more than that, the Thermos fed dozens and dozens of thread from Pandahead.
 Where the others had black vapors, or little wisps of darkness, Pandahead was a furnace of smoke sinking into the sphere through the Thermos.